hridayc7/box_office_busters/README.md

 Once you have created a virtual environment use "pip install -r requirements.txt" to run all python files in this directory.

 TMDb: https://developer.themoviedb.org/reference/intro/getting-started

+To make viewing plots easier, models are saved as Jupyter notebooks.